epolewski/EricLLM/README.md

 # EricLLM
 A fast batching API to serve LLM models

+Update 12/29/2023: I improved the way the API handles requests.
+It's now about 20% faster and latency is much less!
+Also added an average tokens/sec count per thread.
+You can add those together to get your tokens/sec more easily.

 ## Installation

 If you aren't using this inside a Text-Generation-WebUI root, you'll need to install the pre-reqs below.
 Otherwise, you can just drop the script in the root of TGW and run it within the cmd_windows.bat (or equivalent).